top of page

 Once the independent valuation has been confirmed we can then estimate the total and final costs taking into account the Premium and legal fees.

 We can also then discuss and look at financing options.
-We think that your existing lender may be willing to increase your existing mortgage amount to accommodate the purchase of a Freehold.
+Based on advise we have received it is likely that your lender will be willing to increase your existing mortgage amount to accommodate the purchase of a Freehold.

 Step 3: Agree Our Course of Action